joe7575/techage/manuals/manual_ta1_EN.md

 - If you have done everything correctly, the coal burner will start smoking after a few seconds
 - Only open the charcoal burner when the smoke has disappeared (approx. 20 min)

-Then you can remove the 9 charcoal blocks and refill the charcoal burner.
+Then you can remove the 9 charcoal blocks and refill the Charcoal Pile.

 [coalpile|plan]

-## Coal Burner
+## Melting Furnace

-You need the coal burner, for example, to melt iron and other ores in the melting pot.
+You need the melting furnace, for example, to melt iron and other ores in the melting pot.
 There are different recipes that require different temperatures.
-The higher the tower, the hotter the flame.
+The higher the melting tower, the hotter the flame.
 A height of 11 blocks above the base plate is for all recipes, but a burner with this height also requires more charcoal.

 Building instructions (see also plan):